tinsever/google-font-cli/README.md

 #### Events
 ###### `'success'`
-Emitted when the Font List is downloaded from Google and the data are converted, stored and processed.
+Emitted when the Font List is downloaded from google-webfonts-helper and the data are converted, stored and processed.
 Callback contains only one argument for convenience: the object itself
 ###### `'error'`
 Emitter if something go wrong in downloading, coverting or processing data.
 The Callback argument is the error object.